Sam Nujoma: President of SWAPO

-In 1959 Nujoma co-founded the Ovamboland People's Organization (OPO) and became its first president.
-The next year in 1960 he became the first president of the South West Africa People's Organization (SWAPO).
-At the time South Africa administered the land under a policy of apartheid, in which the best resources were reserved for those classified white, while other Namibians were treated as inferior.
-After years of asking the United Nations to ensure the occupying power South Africa released control of South West Africa, he authorised armed resistance in 1966.
+In 1959, Nujoma co-founded the Ovamboland People's Organization (OPO) and became its first president.
+The next year in 1960, he became the first president of the South West Africa People's Organisation (SWAPO).
+At the time, South Africa administered the land under a policy of apartheid, in which the best resources were reserved for those classified white, while other Namibians were treated as inferior.
+After years of asking the United Nations to ensure the occupying power in South Africa released control of South West Africa, he authorized armed resistance in 1966.
 This began the Namibian War of Independence, which lasted 24 years.
-During the struggle, Nujoma took the combat name "Shafiishuna", meaning "lightning", as the name was in his family on his father's side.
-During the liberation struggle Nujoma was also the commander-in-chief of the People's Liberation Army of Namibia (PLAN) and the chairman of the Swapo Military Council, which was the biggest decision making body of PLAN.
+During the struggle, Nujoma took the combat name Shafiishuna, meaning "lightning", as the name was in his family on his father's side.
+During the liberation struggle, Nujoma was also the commander-in-chief of the People's Liberation Army of Namibia (PLAN) and the chairman of the Swapo Military Council, which was the biggest decision-making body of PLAN.

+Nujoma's role in PLAN has been questioned following allegations of torture and imprisonment of fighters in the Lubango dungeons in Angola.
+About 1,000 SWAPO members were incarcerated for over nine years in these prisons.
+Details of what occurred were published in a left-wing journal, Searchlight South Africa, with an interview with two of those who had been kept in pits in poor conditions.
+It was alleged that Namibian churches participated in a cover-up of the events by the current Namibian government.

 After serving 47 years as leader of SWAPO, he was succeeded by Hifikepunye Pohamba in 2007.
 There was speculation that he would be re-elected as SWAPO leader in 2007 and that he was planning to run for president again in 2009.
 In early October 2007, however, Nujoma said that he had no intention of seeking re-election as SWAPO President and would stand aside in favour of Pohamba.
 Pohamba was accordingly elected unopposed as SWAPO president on 29 November 2007 at a party congress.
 Nujoma said that he was "passing the torch and mantle of leadership to comrade Pohamba".
-The congress also decided to give Nujoma the title of Leader of the Namibian Revolution, in addition to his existing title, Founding Father of the Namibian Nation.
-Choosing to leave active politics, Nujoma was not re-elected to the SWAPO Central Committee nor the Politburo, but the congress granted him permission to attend meetings of the Central Committee and Politburo "at his discretion".
-He may also receive the title of National Chairman of SWAPO.
+The congress also decided to give Nujoma the title of "Leader of the Namibian Revolution", in addition to his existing title, "Founding Father of the Namibian Nation".
+Choosing to leave active politics, Nujoma was not re-elected to the SWAPO Central Committee nor the Politburo, but the congress permitted him to attend meetings of the Central Committee and Politburo "at his discretion".
+The possibility of his receiving the title of National Chairman of SWAPO was also left open.